manifold-inc/targon/docs/miner/intel-hopper-gpus-25.04l.md

 ## Autoload VFIO & IB UMAD

 Linux Virtual Function I/O (VFIO) is a passthrough driver meant to bind the GPU on the host to a guest virtual machine.
-IB UMAD is the module used to control NVSwitches for multi-GPU Blackwell deployments.
-Creating the file below ensures the driver is ready to be bound to the NVIDIA GPUs and/or NVLink Switch interconnects in future steps.

 Create and open a new file:
 ```bash